-Display of PQ event recordings (locally)
+Display of disturbance recordings (locally)

-Recorded events are available in the form of a logbook, mains signalling events are stored in a separated list.
-Each detected event is entered into the PQ event list with the time of its occurrence, the remaining voltage and the duration of the event.
+Recorded disturbances are available in the form of a logbook.
+Each detected disturbance is entered into the disturbance recorder list with the time of its occurrence.
 By selecting a list entry the graphical display of the measured values during this event is entered.
 The following presentations are available: